It seems like EVERYBODY in advertising is a “creative director” these days. But the title means different things to different people.

 - Keep it fun.
 Advertising is supposed to be fun, remember?
 A great CD has a huge impact on the team dynamic and can help create an environment where people enjoy their work.

-If you liked this article, please hit that heart/recommend thing-y below.
+If you liked this article, please hit that hand-clap thing-y below.

 About the Author

 When he originoally wrote this, John Kovacevich was a freelance writer and creative director in San Francisco.
 In 2018, he pulled in his freelance shingle to join Duncan Channon as an executive creative director.
-Here’s why he did it.
 Now he’s forced to do all these things and acknowledges they’re easier said than done.